Applied to jobs and heard nothing back? This might be why.

 What LinkTextFix Tries To Repair

-Common broken bullet patterns, mojibake, zero-width characters, and some layout residue that makes plain-text profile fields look unprofessional.
+Common broken bullet patterns, mojibake, zero-width characters, dictation artifacts, ligature glitches, and layout residue that makes plain-text fields look unprofessional.

 What You Should Still Review